Florence Bligh, Countess of Darnley: Career

-In 1902 she co-wrote, with Randolph Hodgson, a romantic novel titled Elma Trevor.
+In 1902 the Countess of Darnley co-wrote, with Randolph Hodgson, a romantic novel titled Elma Trevor.
 In the novel, the eponymous heroine, "loved by one man ... marrie[s] another, and in the end discovers that she is made for a third".
 Also in 1902, under the pen-name "Hildred Codrington", she wrote a religious novel, The Silvery Dawn, "written for the purpose of illustrating the power of righteousness and truthfulness as principles of human action".
 She also wrote hymns under the same pen-name.

 During the First World War she and her husband set aside the state apartments of their home, Cobham Hall in Kent, to accommodate 50 Australian officers.
 Lady Florence was created a Dame Commander of the Order of the British Empire in 1919.

 Personal life

 Florence and Ivo Bligh, 8th Earl of Darnley (1859–1927) were married in St. Mary's Church, Sunbury, with the reception held at Rupertswood, near Melbourne, Australia on 9 February 1884.
 In 1900, when her husband succeeded to the title of Earl of Darnley, she became Countess of Darnley.
 Together, they were the parents of: